-How the brain stays receptive: Channel protein Pannexin1 is critical for memory and orientationJanuary 9th, 2013 in Neuroscience /
+How the brain stays receptive: Channel protein Pannexin1 is critical for memory and orientationJanuary 9, 2013 in Medicine & Health / Neuroscience

 The channel protein Pannexin1 keeps nerve cells flexible and thus the brain receptive for new knowledge.
 Together with colleagues from Canada and the U.S., researchers at the Ruhr-Universität Bochum led by the junior professor Dr. Nora Prochnow from the Department of Molecular Brain Research describe these results in PLoS ONE.
 In the study, mice comprising no Pannexin1 in memory-related brain structures displayed symptoms similar to autism.
 Their nerve cells lacked synaptic plasticity, i.e. the ability to form new synaptic contacts or give up old contacts based on the level of usage.